viam-devrel/viamcodelabs/site/viamguides/src/slam/slam.md

 1. Connect the RPLidar to the Raspberry Pi using the USB cable included with the device.
    ![connect via USB Cable](assets/USB.jpg)
 1. Be sure to position the RPlidar on the rover so that it faces forward in the direction of travel.
-For example, if you are using a Viam Rover and the RPlidar A1 model, mount it to the Rover so that the pointed end of the RPlidar mount housing is facing in the same direction as the webcam.
+For example, if you are using a Viam Rover and the RPlidar A1 model, mount it to the Rover so that the pointed end of the RPlidar is facing the back of the rover (away from the webcam).
 Also ensure that the center of the RPlidar is mounted at the center of your machine’s base.
 In the case of the Viam Rover the center is in the middle between the wheels.

    ![mount the lidar](assets/mount.jpg)